RobotLocomotion/drake-ros/bazel_ros2_rules/ros2/README.md

-## Infrastructure to use ROS 2 from a Bazel workspace
+# Infrastructure to use ROS 2 from a Bazel Workspace

 This package encapsulates all the machinery to pull a ROS 2 workspace install space or a subset thereof as a Bazel repository.
 Both system-installed binary